haacked/haacked.com/_posts/2014-01-26-fun-with-infinite-sums.markdown

 That's kind of neat.

 But here's the thing, a Cesàro summation is not the same thing as a normal additive summation.
 You can think of its result as a different property of a series from the normal summation.
-But the physicists in the video treat it like a normal summation as they perform various operations on it.

 As an analogy, imagine that I show you two flat shapes and then provide a proof that the shapes cancel each other out by subtracting the perimeter of one from the area of the other.
 You'd probably call foul on that.

-While not a perfect analogy, that's pretty close to what the video shows because they treat the Cesàro sum of the series as if it were a convergent series while they perform various operations to get to their result.
+While not a perfect analogy, that's pretty close to what the video shows because they treat the Cesàro sum of the series as if it were a convergent series while they perform various operations that only apply to convergent series to get to their result.

-For example, at some point, they shift the series and start adding them.
+In particular, the way they shift the series and start adding them triggered my Spidey sense.
 That might work for a convergent series, but not for divergent.

 Here's a simple proof from [Quora](http://www.quora.com/Mathematics/Theoretically-speaking-how-can-the-sum-of-all-positive-integers-be-1-12) that shows how this leads to a contradiction.
 We'll let `S` represent the sum of the natural numbers.
 Now, let's subtract `S` from itself, but we'll shift things over by one like they did in the video.